 Why am I going to this trouble?

-My hope is that whatever virtue it is that you’re hoping to improve, you’ll be able to get a head start from the research and write-ups I’ve done.
+My hope is that, whichever virtue you’re hoping to improve, you’ll be able to get a head start from the research and write-ups I’ve done.

 I’m also motivated by self-improvement.
 I’ve been working to deliberately improve some of these virtues in my life, and I hope to make that an ongoing project, so putting together these virtue-dossiers helps me to lay the groundwork for this.